Frances McDormand wins third Oscar with "Nomadland"

-LOS ANGELES, April 25 (Reuters) - Frances McDormand won her third Oscar on Sunday for “Nomadland,” cementing her reputation as one of the best actresses of her generation.
+LOS ANGELES (Reuters) -Frances McDormand won her third Oscar on Sunday for “Nomadland,” cementing her reputation as one of the best actresses of her generation.

 McDormand’s win makes her a member of an elite club that includes Meryl Streep, Daniel Day Lewis and Jack Nicholson as the winners of three acting Oscars.
 The late Katharine Hepburn won a record four.

+“My voice is in my sword.
+We know the sword is our work.
+And I like work,” McDormand said in accepting the award, echoing a line from the film.

-In “Nomadland,” the 63-year-old McDormand plays a widow, who in the wake of the U.S. economic recession, turns her van into a mobile home and sets out on the road, taking on seasonal jobs along the way.
+In “Nomadland,” the 63-year-old McDormand plays a widow who, in the wake of the U.S. economic recession, turns her van into a mobile home and sets out on the road, taking seasonal jobs along the way.

 The publicity-shy McDormand was one of the favorites for the best actress prize, which she first won in 1997 for her portrayal of a pregnant police chief in crime drama “Fargo.”